acdh-oeaw/AkSearchExtend/README.md

 The good thing is it's all done by adjusting what your module's `Module::getConfig()` method returns (denoted below as `$cfg`).

 The difficult part is you can plug your code in hundreds of places.
 See e.g. all class mappings provided in [VuFind's main module config](https://biapps.arbeiterkammer.at/gitlab/open/aksearch/aksearch/blob/aksearch/module/VuFind/config/module.config.php) or overrides defined by [AkSearch's AkSearch module config](https://gitlab.com/acdh-oeaw/oeaw-resources/module-core/-/blob/master/config/module.config.php).
+**Be aware** that despite providing a class alias you may also need to define factories and/or delegators for your class - see just mentioned examples and the `src/aksearchExt/Module.php` file in this repository.

 ## Live development